jstoor-elf/Symmetra-keyboard-layout/README.md

-# Gallium 34 key QMK layout
+# Rhizome

+> Named after the **rhizome** — a network with no center, where any node connects to any other.
+Few keys, richly connected by combos.

-A 34-key layout (3×5 + 2 thumbs per side) designed to minimize finger travel.
+A 34-key QMK layout (3×5 + 2 thumbs per side) designed to minimize finger travel.
 Compatible with the ZSA Voyager as well as boards like the Ferris Sweep.
-The switches in the top row and outer columns of the Voyager have been physically removed.
+I currently use a Voyager and have physically removed the switches in the top row and outer columns of the keyboard.

 The layout is mainly inspired by [Jonas Hietala's T-34](https://www.jonashietala.se/blog/2021/06/03/the-t-34-keyboard-layout/).
-After finding out the hard way that home-row mods are not for me — too many timing issues — I moved to combos and the chord model instead
+After finding out the hard way that home-row mods are not for me — too many timing issues — I moved to combos and the chord model instead.

 My alpha layout is [Gallium](https://github.com/GalileoBlues/Gallium), with Swedish letters Ä and Ö on the base layer, and Å via a combo of the two.
-A dedicated OS toggle lets you switch between Mac and Windows shortcuts/commands on the fly.
+A dedicated OS toggle lets you switch between Mac and Windows shortcuts/commands on the fly — it is designed to be platform independent.

 ![Keyboard](assets/voyager.jpeg)

 ## Keywords

-`gallium`, `win-mac`, `nordic`, `swedish`, `34-keys`, `home-row-combos`, `combos`, `vim-navigation`, `mouse-layer`, `edit-cluster`, `getreuer-select-word`, `OS-toggle`
+`rhizome`, `qmk`, `zsa-voyager`, `gallium`, `nordic`, `swedish`, `34-keys`, `chording`, `home-row-combos`, `combos`, `one-shot`, `vim-navigation`, `mouse-layer`, `edit-cluster`, `getreuer-select-word`, `repeat-key`, `caps-word`, `num-word`, `win-mac`, `OS-toggle`

 ## Layers